Sexual assault and harassment can happen anywhere to anyone. It's never the victim's fault.

 - Be cautious if leaving a venue with someone you've just met.
 Even if it's just as friends.
 You're more vulnerable when separated from people you know.

 - If any doors or windows to your accommodation are broken, do not enter.
-Instead contact the police.
+Contact the police.

 - If travelling overnight on a train, boat or bus, choose a seat or berth that offers more protection from perpetrators.